-The cold weather has certainly arrived and with the colder weather we are more likely to have on heaters or fires and be cooking hot dinners in the kitchen.
-It is a time of year when we need to think about protecting young and old from being burnt.
+During colder weather we are more likely to have on heaters or fires and be cooking hot dinners in the kitchen.
+But it’s not just winter time that we need to think about protecting young and old from being burnt, we should be thinking about the risks all the time.
 Young children burn more quickly and deeply than young adults because their skin is thinner.
 As we age our skin thins again, and older persons also have deeper and more severe burns that take longer to heal compared to younger adults.

 Plunket New Zealand says that the two main causes of burns among children in New Zealand are hot liquids (tea, coffee, soups) and hot tap water (showers, baths, and sinks).
 Research shows that steam and hot liquids is also the major cause of burns in adults over 65 years.